QuickBooks Blog

 As you continue to promote your campaign, be honest about how far you are from your goal.
 This can instill a sense of urgency and responsibility in people who have thought about donating but haven’t taken the step yet.

-Choosing the right crowdfunding site and platform is crucial to the success of your campaign.
-The platform you select will serve as your virtual storefront, directly impacting your ability to reach potential backers and effectively communicate your project's value proposition.
+Choosing the right crowdfunding site is crucial to the success of your campaign.
+The platform you select will directly impact your ability to reach potential backers and manage your fundraising efforts effectively.

 The key considerations when choosing a crowdfunding site, such as the type of crowdfunding you’ll use and costs.